Tufin/oasdiff/README.md

 - /api/v1/...
 - /api/v2/...

-oasdiff allows comparison of API specifications with modified prefixes by stripping and/or prepending path prefixes.
+Oasdiff allows comparison of API specifications with modified prefixes by stripping and/or prepending path prefixes.
 In the example above you could compare the files as follows:
 ```
 oasdiff diff original.yaml new.yaml --strip-prefix-base /api/v1 --prefix-base /api/v2